Skip to main content

 Deploying feature branches is crucial for testing activities, including manual testing of the product's functionality, running quality gates, and verifying dependencies or integrations with other components.

-The KubeRocketCI platform enables the deployment of feature environments straight from feature branches.
+KubeRocketCI enables the deployment of feature environments straight from feature branches.
 This guide offers comprehensive instructions for managing and deploying these branches.

 Preconditions

-Before you start passing the use case, ensure to meet the following requirements:
+Before you start the use case, ensure to meet the following requirements:

 • KubeRocketCI instance is configured with GitOps repository.

-• Developer has access to the KubeRocketCI instances using the Single-Sign-On approach or via token.
+• Developer has access to the KubeRocketCI instance using the Single-Sign-On approach or via token.

 • Developer has access to the KubeRocketCI platform under the Developer role.